Timeline of the Syrian civil war (2020): March

 After the attack in northwest Idlib on 27 February, which caused the death of dozens of Turkish soldiers, Turkey declared on 1 March, that it was starting a major counteroffensive against Bashar al-Assad's government.
 The announcement was made by Turkey's defense minister Hulusi Akar, after which he described the decision as an attempt to prevent the Syrian government from launching dangerous attacks against Syrians, as well as to ensure the establishment of an extensive ceasefire in the region.
 Two Syrian fighter jets were reported to have been shot down in Idlib province by a Turkish F-16, as the offensive against Syrian forces intensifies.
 The pilots managed to eject from the jets and land safely at the clash site between Syrian forces and Turkish troops in Idlib province, the BBC added.
 Also, the Syrian media confirmed that there were no casualties in the northwestern Idlib attack.
 The defense minister of Turkey maintained that in addition to the shooting down of the two Syrian military aircraft in the offensive known as Operation Spring Shield, he disclosed that Turkey had killed over 2,000 Syrian government troops.

-On 1 March, the 2020 Daraa clashes began.
+On 1 March, the March 2020 Daraa clashess began.

 On 5 March, a meeting was held between Russian President Vladimir Putin and his Turkish counterpart Recep Tayyip Erdogan, after which both parties agreed to a military ceasefire in Idlib province of northwestern Syria.
 The meeting between the Turkish and Russian president which was held in Moscow, reportedly lasted for about six hours.
 Presidents Putin and Erdogan announced that the ceasefire was scheduled to commence on Thursday evening at midnight.
 In accordance with the ceasefire agreement, joint patrols and a security corridor were established along the vital M4 highway.
-On 7 March, breaking the truce, pro-government forces forces captured the villages of Al Burayi and Ma’arat Muqas after heavy shelling, but pulled back the following day under pressure from Russia.
+On 7 March, breaking the truce, pro-government forces captured the villages of Al Burayi and Ma'arat Muqas after heavy shelling, but pulled back the following day under pressure from Russia.

 On 24 March, in order to fight the coronavirus outbreak, the UN special envoy for Syria urged for an instant ceasefire throughout the country.
 The International Committee of the Red Cross also called for a ceasefire, as they cannot simultaneously deal with the virus outbreak and cater for the displaced people of Syria, the ICRC regional director added.

 On 31 March, the Shayrat Airbase in Syria came under an Israeli missile attack, during a meeting between high-ranking officers of Syria and Iran.
 No casualties were reported in the attack, as the Syrian air defenses were able to intercept the Israeli missiles.
 According to the Syrian Observatory for Human Rights, eight missiles were believed to have been fired by the Israeli warplanes at the Al-Shayrat air base.